mia-platform/documentation/docs/paas/deployment_tools.md

 #### Tests automation

-Flagger executes a precise tests lifecycle, as shown in the previous paragraph, and provides diffent ways to automate tests.
+Flagger executes a precise tests lifecycle, as shown in the previous paragraph, and provides different ways to automate tests.

 The main types are:
 * [**metrics analysis**](https://docs.flagger.app/usage/metrics): allows to specify one or more metrics to be analyzed to promote/rollback the release.
 Flagger supports different metrics providers (prometheus, dynatrace, datadog and so on);